Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 ![GCF pipeline drawio](https://user-images.githubusercontent.com/4605611/141283607-f95a7170-9729-4af4-9221-d776f52223f3.png)

 #### GCF in Interstellar architecture

-First architecture proposal, functions will be managed through Frame pallets Pallets on both substrate TEE nodes (not in SGX enclave) and substrate TEE workers (in SGX enclave).
+First architecture approach, STF functions will be managed through Parity Substrate Frame pallets with substraTEE/IntegrTEE framework.
+Pallets on both substrate TEE nodes (not in SGX enclave) and substrate TEE workers (in SGX enclave).

 Thanks to integritee-network integritee-node: substraTEE node with TEE registry validating remote attestation https://github.com/integritee-network/integritee-node

 ![Node architecture 4github](https://user-images.githubusercontent.com/4605611/141462134-e7c58840-5f7e-4a6c-add5-80fa1cd12498.png)

-Given the constraint related to GC Factory code and library dependencies especially VHDL/Verilog i.e unlikely compilable in WASM (rust -no-std) - It sounds simpler for now to use regular/basic substrate OCW Off-Chain Workers Off-Chain Features · Substrate Developer Hub to integrate the current C/C++ code wrapped in Rust program.
+Given the constraint related to GC Factory code and library dependencies especially VHDL/Verilog i.e unlikely compilable in WASM (rust -no-std) - It sounds simpler for now to use regular/basic substrate OCW Off-Chain Workers to integrate the current C/C++ code wrapped in Rust program.
+And then to design an had hoc OCW with Intel SGX.
 As Garbled Circuits are heavy, it is better to store them on IPFS.
-IPFS Powers the Distributed Web and store only their IPFS hash/cid encrypted on-chain when needed and store their cid in TEE workers for Authenticator pallet
+IPFS  store only their IPFS hash/cid encrypted on-chain when needed and store their cid in TEE workers  to use them with Authenticator pallet
 Usage of IPFS is already integrated in both TEE workers and nodes.